coral-streaming/coral/docs/Actors-GroupByActor.md

 #### Example
 {% highlight json %}
 {
-  "data": {
-      "type": "actors",
-      "attributes": {
   "type": "stats",
   "params": {
     "field": "amount"
-          },
-          "group": {
+  }, "group": {
     "by": "tag"
   }
 }
-  }
-}
 {% endhighlight %}

-In this example, a `StatsActor` is being created partitioned by the field 'tag'.
+In this example, a [StatsActor](Actors-StatsActor.html) is being created partitioned by the field 'tag'.
 The Coral platform creates a `GroupByActor`, and waits for distinct values of the 'tag' field.
 An actual instance of the `StatsActor` is only created when a 'tag' field comes along containing a new value that was not encountered before.

 ## Trigger
 The `GroupByActor` reads the value of the group by field from the trigger JSON.
 If such a field is found, the JSON will be relayed as trigger for the corresponding underlying actor.
 For a newly encountered value a new actor will be created.
 If the group by field is not found, nothing is done.